-Low disk space of C drive is common issue in Windows Server 2016.
-It can't be better if you can increase C drive free space without wasting a long time to back up and restore everything.
-This article introduces 3 ways to increase C drive size on Windows 2016 server with Windows native tool and 3rd-party software.
+C drive Low disk space is common issue in Windows 2016 server.
+It can't be better if you can increase C drive free space without wasting a long time to recreate partitions and restore everything.
+This article introduces detailed steps to increase C drive space in Windows Server 2016 with Windows native tool and safest partition software.
 Follow the steps of corresponding method according to your own disk partition configuration.

-- There's another partition that has plenty of free space to save all files in drive D.
+- There's a third partition to save all files in D drive before deleting.

-- Drive D must be a Primary partition.
+- D must be a Primary partition.
 (The same with system C drive)

-Steps to increase system C: drive space in Windows Server 2016 Disk Management:
+How to increase C: drive space in Server 2016 with Disk Management:

 - Press Windows and X together on the keyboard and click Disk Management from the list.

-- Right click C: drive and select Extend Volume, simply click Next till Finish in the pop-up Extend Volume Wizard windows.
+- Right click C: drive and select Extend Volume, follow up the pop-up Extend Volume Wizard.

-To increase C drive disk space in Windows 2016 server, it is better to shrink other volume instead of merging, so you won't lose partition.
-Operating System, programs and anything else keep exactly the same with before without doing other operations.
+Obviously, it is not good idea to extend C drive by deleting other partition.
+To increase C drive free space in Windows 2016 server, it is better to shrink other volume, so you won't lose any partition.
+Operating System, programs and anything else keep the same with before (except partition size).

-While resizing partition in Server 2016, there is potential system and data damage risk, because all parameters of associated disk, partition and files must be modified correctly, files in some partition must be moved to new locations.
-Any slight error could cause system boot failure and/or data loss.
+While resizing server partition, there is potential system and data damage risk, because all parameters of associated disk, partition and files must be modified correctly, files in some partition must be moved to new locations.
+Any slight error could cause system boot failure and data loss.

-Better than other partition software, NIUBI Partition Editor has powerful technologies to protect system and data:
+Better than other tools, NIUBI Partition Editor has powerful technologies to protect your system and data:

 - Virtual Mode - all operations will be listed as pending for preview, real disk partitions won't be changed until click Apply to confirm.

-How to increase C drive space from D in Windows Server 2016:
+How to increase C drive space in Windows Server 2016 without losing data:

-- Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume", drag left border towards right in the pop-up window.
-(You may also enter an amount in the box of Unallocated space before)
+- Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume", enter an amount of space in the box of Unallocated space before, or drag left border towards right in the pop-up window.
+Then there will be Unallocated space made on the left.

-- Right click C: drive and select Resize/Move Volume again, drag the right border towards the right side to combine Unallocated space.
+- Right click C: drive and select Resize/Move Volume again, drag the right border towards right to combine this Unallocated space.

 - Click Apply on top left to execute.
 (Any operations before this step only work in virtual mode.)

-If you want to increase C drive free space from non-adjacent E, there's an additional step to move partition D.
+If you want to increase C drive by shrinking nonadjacent partition E, there's an additional step to move partition D towards right.

-Increase system C drive by cloning to other disk
+2. Increase system C drive with another disk

-To increase C drive space/size in Windows Server 2016, native Disk Management can do little help.
-You'd better back up and run reliable partition software.
-As the safest tool, NIUBI Partition Editor helps accomplish this task well.
-It provides several ways to increase C drive free space in Server 2016 without losing data.
+To increase C drive space in Windows Server 2016/2019/2022 and previous Server 2003/2008/2012, native Disk Management can do little help.
+You'd better back up first and run reliable partition software.
+As the safest tool, NIUBI Partition Editor helps increase C drive free space without losing data, no matter how your disk partition is configured.
 It also helps do many other disk and partition management operations.